X2Engine/X2CRM/README.txt

 --WARNING--

-X2CRM 1.3.1 Changelog
+X2CRM 1.4 Changelog
-- Installation bug fixed from v1.3
-- New dynamic layout (flexible width, support for screens as small as 800x600)
-- Added new widgets:
-	- Contact Time Zone
-	- Doc Viewer
 - Numerous bug fixes
-- Enhancements to list builder, such as arrays of matching values, relative times, and "not empty"
+- Fine tuned the layout (background selecting works better, users can now toggle the full-width layout)
+- Major improvements to global search
+- Full Google Calendar integration
+	- allow users to sync all there actions and events to there google calendar
+- Improved Workflow widget
+	- detail view for each workflow stage
+	- users can now edit and backdate previous workflow stages
+- User-created lists now have an export tool, using the current visible columns
+- Improved performance of Contact Timezone widget
+- New "Top Sites' widget allows you to save bookmarks within X2Engine

-Welcome to X2CRM v1.3!
+Welcome to X2CRM v1.4!
 X2CRM is a next-generation, open source social sales application for small and medium sized businesses.

 X2CRM was designed to streamline contact and sales actions into one compact blog-style user interface.
 Add to this contact and colleague social feeds and sales representatives become smarter and more effective resulting in increased sales and higher customer satisfaction.